 Simply assign channels that you want routed to a subgroup by tapping them.
-Assigned channels illuminate dark gray while unassigned channels are light gray.
+Assigned channels illuminate blue by default, unless the default color is changed.
+Unassigned channels remain light gray.

-The left side allows you to route the subgroup to the main L/R and assign it VCAs, mute and view groups.
+The left side allows you to route the subgroup to the main L/R and assign it to VCAs, mute and view groups.

 The VCAs output routing view is a great way to assign multiple channels to a VCA.
-If only one or two channels need to be assigned, then the input routing view (pages 85-89) may be the way to go.
+If only one or two channels need to be assigned, then the input routing view (pages 89-93) may be the way to go.
 The VCAs output routing default view will look something like the image shown below.